 Protecting LGBTQ+ Rights

-I will continue to fight every day to ensure that no one is treated differently because of who they are or who they love.
-My work has been endorsed by the Human Rights Campaign.
+I will continue to fight to ensure that no one is discriminated against because of who they are or who they love.
+My work has been endorsed by the Human Rights Campaign and the Equality PAC.